 Can Chickens Eat Plums?
 Some Parts are Toxic

-Just traditional feed is not enough for chickens to eat, because it not contain all essential nutrients.
+Just traditional feed is not enough for chickens to eat, because it does not contain all essential nutrients.
 You should add other feed to their diet like fruits and vegetables.
-But still people asked that Can Chickens Eat Plums?
+But still, people asked Can Chickens Eat Plums?

 Chickens are omnivores, meaning they eat both plants and small animals like insects, seeds, worms, etc. Plums are rich in nutrients and known for their sweet taste and juicy flesh.
 Plum is a healthy snack for your chickens.

 However, not all parts of plums are safe for your chickens.
-In this article we discuss all about plums for your chickens as well as we’ll create two tables: one that outlines beneficial foods, and another listing toxic foods that will ensure the well-being of your chickens.
+In this blog post, we discuss all plums for your chickens as well as we’ll create two tables: one that outlines beneficial foods, and another listing toxic foods that will ensure the well-being of your chickens.

 Can Chickens Eat Plums?